dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 calls is set to `8`, then there is no way to tell if that is the correct number of calls throughout all the `It`-blocks.
 Was it 8 calls from one `It`-block or was it 2 calls from two `It`-blocks, and is one `It`-block doing 3 calls.
-Why is that if the other ones don't, is that correct?
+Why is that, if the other ones don't?
+Is that correct?
 Any value other than `1` could be misleading to what the actual number of expected number of hits should be.
 Use this wisely, and make use of the parameter `ParameterFilter` where possible to split up the asserts.
-If that is not possible consider adding an unique helper function for each call that could be better asserted or as mentioned before, consider using `AfterEach`-block instead.
+If that is not possible consider adding a unique helper function for each call that could be better asserted or as mentioned before, consider using `AfterEach`-block instead.